Registration

 Mathematics

 ***Prerequisites: Secondary Mathematics I Honors proficiency.
-Secondary II Honors is for students who enjoy math and plan on a career in a math-related field such as engineering.
-The purpose of this course is to continue preparing students to take calculus during their junior year of high school.
-For this reason, this class moves at a quick and rigorous pace in order to cover the six honors units, in addition to the other Secondary II material.
+Secondary 2 Honors is for students who enjoy math and plan on a career in a math-related field such as engineering.
+The purpose of this course is to continue preparing students to take calculus during 11th grade.
+For this reason, this class moves at a quick and rigorous pace in order to cover the six honors units, in addition to the other Secondary 2 material.

 Science